 A core needle biopsy is a test to take samples of tissue using a needle with a special tip.
 The samples are looked at under a microscope to check for changes in the cells.

 A core needle biopsy is done to check for cancer or other problems.
-It is often done to check a lump found during an examination.
-It may also be done when an area of concern is found on a mammogram, ultrasound, or other imaging.
+It is often done to check a lump found during an exam.
+It's also done when an area of concern is found on a mammogram or other imaging.
 Sometimes the biopsy results help plan treatment.

 You may feel only a quick sting from the needle if you're given a shot to numb the biopsy area.
 You may feel some pressure as the biopsy needle removes samples.
 But if you have general anesthesia, you won't feel anything during the procedure.

 A core needle biopsy can take 15 to 60 minutes.
 It may take longer depending on what part of your body is being tested.
 It also depends on the type of anesthesia used or if you need to be monitored afterward.

 Call 911 anytime you think you may need emergency care.
 For example, call if: